DorianGrey/lit-ts-playground/README.md

 # The Bad

+# The Ugly

+# The Curious

 - For a still unknown reason, `@lit/localize` does not update the translations on the app's root element if that element is listed directly in the `index.html`.
 In my case, I had
   ```html
   <body>
     <app-drawer></app-drawer>
   </body>
   ```
   listed directly in the `index.html` file, which cause the translations in the `app-drawer` component to not be applied properly.
 However, after wrapping it into another element `app-main` which does nothing but rendering the `app-drawer` element, the translations on that element started to work fine.
 Not that devastating overall, but still unlikely to have an unneccessary shadow root level.

-# The Ugly
+It is not yet clear if this issue is caused by `lit` or `vite`, however it's no longer an issue since the introduction of routing.